atperry7/pup_gearswap/README.md

 Now have the ability to switch to FTP with the below command:
 - `//gs c setftp`

 ## Hide Window
-You can hide the entire Window by using the below command
+You can hide the entire HUB Window by using the below command
-- `//gs c hide window`
+- `//gs c hide hub`

 You can hide the State from the Window by using the below command:
 - `//gs c hide state`

 You can hide the Mode from the Window by using the below command
 - `//gs c hide mode`

+You can hide the Options from the Window by using the below command
+- `//gs c hide options`

 You can toggle default keybinds set up for cycles/modes on menu by using the below command
 - `//gs c hide keybinds`